uf-mil/mil/Code-Policy.md

 # Adding Code
 We follow the [fork-and-pull](https://guides.github.com/activities/contributing-to-open-source/) model of repository code management.

 Before submitting changes, read the rest of this page.
 Any code that is pull-requested should *absolutely never* break catkin_make for master.
 Test locally before pull-requesting.
-Incomplete code should be pull-requested to the dev branch, and it should not break the dev branch.
+Incomplete code should be pull-requested to a feature branch (It's okay if this doesn't pass unit-tests, but it does have to make).

 1. [Fork the repository](https://help.github.com/articles/fork-a-repo/)
 2. Make your changes and commit the to that fork